wbsdty331/FFXIVBackupTool/README.md

 - .NET Framework 4.7 Developer Pack
 - `System.IO.Compression` (Download from NuGet)

-Double click `BackupTool.sln`, when the solution is first opened, the target architecture is x64, you can change it to x86 but I don't recommand it.
+Double click `BackupTool.sln`, when the solution is first opened, the target architecture is x64, you can change it to x86 but I don't recommend it.

 Press F5, the solution should launch after building.